-The Banking Law, of which certain provisions also apply to (mixed) financial holding companies, makes a fundamental distinction between the management of the activities of KBC Group, which is within the competence of the Executive Committee, and the supervision of management and the definition of the institution's general policy, which is entrusted to the Board of Directors.
-According to the Banking Law, KBC Group has an Executive Committee of which at least 3 members are also a member of the Board of Directors.
+The Banking Law and the Insurance Supervision Law, of which certain provisions also apply to (mixed) financial holding companies, make a fundamental distinction between the management of the activities of KBC Group, which is within the competence of the Executive Committee, and the supervision of management and the definition of the institution's general policy, which is entrusted to the Board of Directors.
+According to these laws, KBC Group has an Executive Committee of which at least three members are also a member of the Board of Directors.

-Pursuant to the Banking Law, the members of the Executive Committee and the Board of Directors need to permanently have the required professional reliability and appropriate experience.
+The members of the Executive Committee and the Board of Directors need to permanently have the required professional reliability and appropriate experience.
 The same goes for the responsible persons of the independent control functions.
 The fit and proper standards have been further elaborated by the NBB in a circular of 17 June 2013.